RPC Inc. (RES) Shares Down Despite Recent Market Volatility

-RPC Inc. (NYSE: RES)’s stock price has decreased by -0.11 compared to its previous closing price of 9.26.
-Despite this, the company has experienced a -3.04% fall in its stock price over the last five trading sessions.
+RPC Inc. (NYSE: RES)’s stock price has decreased by -3.28 compared to its previous closing price of 7.93.
+Nevertheless, the company has seen a loss of -17.17% in its stock price over the last five trading days.

 Is It Worth Investing in RPC Inc. (NYSE: RES) Right Now?

-RPC Inc. (NYSE: RES) has a higher price-to-earnings ratio of 9.18x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.81.
-Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 0 as “sell.”
+RPC Inc. (NYSE: RES) has a price-to-earnings ratio that is above its average at 7.60x. and a 36-month beta value of 1.81.
+Opinions on the stock are mixed, with 0 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Sponsored